 Alternatives

-Both apps have alternatives.
-The closest alternative to Zwift is Wahoo RGT.
-It is not as widespread but has more realistic graphics and physics.
-You can read my comparison of Zwift vs. Wahoo RGT for more info.
+The closest alternative to Zwift is Wahoo RGT, which has more realistic graphics and physics, although it’s not as widespread.
+You can find more information in my comparison of Zwift vs. Wahoo RGT.

-The closest alternative to TrainerRoad is Wahoo SYSTM.
-It’s a comprehensive training platform for endurance athletes.
+The closest alternative to TrainerRoad is Wahoo SYSTM, a comprehensive training platform for endurance athletes.

-It offers similar features, but its structured training plans are not as comprehensive and personalized.
-I also compared these two apps in my Wahoo SYSTM vs. TrainerRoad comparison.
+While it offers similar features to TrainerRoad, its structured training plans may not be as comprehensive or personalized.
+You can learn more about these apps in my comparison of Wahoo SYSTM vs. TrainerRoad.

 Zwift and TrainerRoad FAQ